Nitrogen Narcosis: Some Science

 A study by Freiberger et al. is somewhat more complicated than the simple CFFF tests.
 2016: Influence of N2, O2 and CO2 on psychomotor performance (hereinafter: “Psychomotor study”) This is freely available – if you would like to read it, you will find it linked above.
 It’s really worth it!

 The conditions here are different to those for studies in water: in the Navy study, the test subjects sit with their heads out of the water in a pool in a pressure chamber, where they are exposed to the pressure that is to be measured.
 Here, pN2 up to 5.6 bar, pO2 up to 1.22 bar and an increased pCO2 at rest and in motion were used to adequately cover the spectrum of gas mixtures with regard to air/nitrox.
-They then carried out MATB-II tests in this position.
+In this position, they then performed MATB-II tests.

-How they react, how quickly they react, how they process information, how well which part of their memory works – this was precisely measured here.
+How they respond, how quickly they respond, how they process information, how well each part of their memory works—this was measured in detail.

 What the study revealed: